 You can easily and quickly test the starter motor with a few basic hand tools and a multimeter.
 In this tutorial, I'll show you how in a step-by-step manner.

-You'll easily and quickly find out if the starter motor is good or bad with your test results.
+You'll easily determine if the starter motor is good or bad with your test results.

-NOTE: The starter motor test in this tutorial is an on-car test.
-The photos I'm using show the starter motor off of the vehicle only to explain the test connections better.
+NOTE: This is an on-car test of the starter motor.
+You'll notice that the photos I'm using have the starter motor off of the vehicle.
+This is only to show the test connections.

 Contents of this tutorial:

 APPLIES TO: This tutorial applies to the following vehicles:

 - 3.1L V6 Buick Century: 1994, 1995, 1996, 1997, 1998, 1999, 2000, 2001, 2002, 2003, 2004, 2005.

 - 3.1L V6 Buick Regal: 1990, 1991, 1992, 1993, 1994, 1995, 1996.

 - 3.1L V6 Buick Skylark: 1994, 1995, 1996, 1997, 1998.

 - 3.1L V6 Oldsmobile Achieva: 1994, 1995, 1996, 1997, 1998.